How Not to Stop Smoking – Part III

-This is the idea which is derived from the common response people give if asked whether they smoke.
-If they do, they’re likely to say, ‘Yes – but I’m trying to give up.’
+This is the idea that is derived from the common response people give if asked whether they smoke.
+If they do, they’re likely to say, ‘Yes—but I’m trying to give up.’

 Incidentally, why should a smoker need justification or an excuse to smoke?
 And to whom is it directed?
 To the smokers themselves, their loved-ones or society in general?
 The fact that a smoker appears to need justification or an excuse for smoking merely points up the conflict.

-If a smoker says, ‘I smoke – but I’m trying to give up’, what this really means is that the smoker is failing to give up, and this is demonstrated every time her or she lights another cigarette.
+If a smoker says, ‘I smoke, but I’m trying to give up’, what this really means is that the smoker is failing to give up, and this is demonstrated every time he or she lights another cigarette.

 What does ‘trying to give up’ or ‘making a quit attempt’ mean anyway?
 These phrases are commonplace in the medical and specialist smoking cessation literature and what they seem to mean are merely the smoker saying that he or she is trying to give up or is making a quit attempt.
 One can even read about smokers who are ‘thinking about making a quit attempt’.